 Jeremiah will be treated well, even though the destruction is terrible.
 God will see to that.

 Jeremiah 15:12 “Shall iron break the northern iron and the steel?”

-The word translated steel here is generally translated bronze.
+The word translated “steel” here is generally translated “bronze”.
 “Iron” just means something of great strength.
 Iron against iron would be an equal.
-The bronze speaks of judgement.
-The strength of Babylon from the north at this time, comes from God in judgement.
+“Bronze” speaks of judgement.
+The strength of Babylon from the north, at this time, comes from God in judgement.

 Jeremiah 15:13 “Thy substance and thy treasures will I give to the spoil without price, and [that] for all thy sins, even in all thy borders.”

 The spoil goes to the victor.
 In this case it is Babylon.
 The substance and treasures would wind up in Babylon.
-God allows this because of their sins of spiritual adultery.
+God allows this because of their sin of spiritual adultery.

 Jeremiah 15:14 “And I will make [thee] to pass with thine enemies into a land [which] thou knowest not: for a fire is kindled in mine anger, [which] shall burn upon you.”

 Not Jeremiah, but the Jews, to whom these words are continued.
-The meaning is, that they should go along with the Chaldeans out of their own land into theirs.
+The meaning is, that they should go along with the Chaldeans out of their own land into Babylon.